sdziallas/comp55/docs/labs/8-Github-Prep.md

 If you do not have a warning sign or the label does not say *Resend Verification email*, then your email is verified.
-The other thing you should do is give youself an icon picture, which is always fun to do and can be done from the profile option in settings.
+The other thing you should do is give yourself an icon picture, which is always fun to do and can be done from the profile option in settings.

 ## Start GitHub Classroom